usmanr149/urmlblog.github.io/_posts/2020-3-3-knn-classifier.md

 $$

-Now this not the most intuitive way to think about this but we can actually use numpy to matrix calculations above in a single line.
+Now this not the most intuitive way to think about this but we can actually use numpy to do the matrix calculations above in a single line.

 ```python
 dists = (self.X_train**2).sum(axis=1) + (X**2).sum(axis=1)[:, np.newaxis] - 2*X.dot(self.X_train.T)